robin-raymond/zax.io/functions.md

         // allowed to call save since the function is declared as `constant`. save()

-        // ERROR: The function was marked as `constant` thus changing any of
+        // ERROR: The function was qualified as `constant` thus changing any of
         // the type's values or calling non-constant type function for the
         // `constant` type is disallowed.
         resetValues(value)